NelsonGP2110/group7_bookstore_Api/README.md

 1-) GET a list of books by genre

 2-) GET a list with the top 10 books (the more sold).

+3-) GET a list of books by rating

+4-) GET a portion of the database